 You should wait for the iPhone Fold if you're not happy with the current foldable phone design and form factors.
 You should also wait if you love iOS and want to have that experience rather than Android on a foldable phone.

-You should not wait for the iPhone Fold ifyou think current foldable phones are already quite good and you don't mind or love the form factor.
-The iPhone will be slightly different, which you may not be good, if you already like the current form factors.
+You should not wait for the iPhone Fold ifyou think current foldable phones are already good.
+The iPhone will be slightly different, which you may not like if you already like the current form factors.
+Also, if you don't want a foldable phone.

 Sebastian, a veteran of a tech writer with over 15 years of experience in media and marketing, blends his lifelong fascination with writing and technology to provide valuable insights into the realm of mobile devices.
 Embracing the evolution from PCs to smartphones, he harbors a special appreciation for the Google Pixel line due to their superior camera capabilities.
 Known for his engaging storytelling style, sprinkled with rich literary and film references, Sebastian critically explores the impact of technology on society, while also perpetually seeking out the next great tech deal, making him a distinct and relatable voice in the tech world.